Publications

 Abstract:

 Across low-income countries, limited prospects for high-skill employment and poverty push numerous college graduates into jobs which do not require a college degree.
 These types of experiences may be advantageous or detracting for the new graduates.
-In order to examine this issue, we conducted a field experiment in Burundi which elicited preferences of employers with respect to low-skill job experience of recent college graduates.
+To examine this issue, we conducted a field experiment in Burundi which elicited preferences of employers with respect to low-skill job experience of recent college graduates.
 We estimate the impact of signaling various types of low-skill experiences, such as working as a phone credit sales agent, a waiter, a security guard and other positions that do not necessitate a college degree, on the hiring interest of employers in a high-skill job.
-The experiment was supplemented with a survey that aimed to elucidate employers' choices.
-Results indicate that mentioning a low-skill experience on a resume increases the hiring interest of employers on average.
-Furthermore, the empirical evidence indicates that employers prefer job seekers with low-skill experience rather than individuals with no experience at all, irrespective of the quality of the job seeker.
-Interviews with employers suggest that they perceive people with low-skill experience as persevering, hardworking and disciplined rather than persons facing financial difficulties or less competent compared to their classmates.
+Results indicate that mentioning a low-skill experience on a resume increases by approximately 10% the hiring interest of employers.
+Furthermore, employers prefer job seekers with low-skill experience rather than individuals with no experience at all, irrespective of the quality of the job seeker.

 Abstract